The Editor would like to thank the all reviewers of the papers submitted

 Dr. Maren Voss (Baltic Sea Research Institute Warnemünde, Rostock, Germany) •

 Assoc.
-Prof. Bogdan Wozniak (Institute of Oceanology PAS, Sopot, Poland) •
+Prof. Bogdan Woźniak (Institute of Oceanology PAS, Sopot, Poland) •

-Prof. Andrzej Zielinski (Institute of Oceanology PAS, Sopot, Poland)
+Prof. Andrzej Zieliński (Institute of Oceanology PAS, Sopot, Poland)

 The Baltic Sea - an example of how to protect marine coastal ecosystems

-Oceanologia 2001, no 43 (1), pp. 5-22
+Oceanologia 2001, 43 (1), 5-22

 Dietwart Nehring